NCJW Chicago North Shore History

-Cindy Wolfson, President of the North Shore Section in 1996 and Nancy Liebman, President of the Chicago Section joined forces and invited eight other organizations that worked with domestic abuse in the state to form The Silent Witness Exhibit of Illinois.
+Cindy Wolfson, President of the North Shore Section in 1996 and Nancy Liebman, President of the Chicago Section, joined forces and invited eight other organizations in the state to form The Silent Witness Exhibit of Illinois, first seen at a National convention.
+South Cook made a highly effective brochure and all NCJW sections in Illinois participated in multiple ways.
 It was the third exhibition in the country.
-This exhibition honored women in Illinois who had been murdered through acts of domestic violence.
 The powerful memorial consists of life-sized figures of women murdered through acts of domestic violence, as well as figures representing the small but very real numbers of male victims and the children left motherless.
 The Exhibit is available for use in various venues: indoors at conferences and lectures, schools, malls, hospitals, etc.; outdoors for marches and vigils.
 Many businesses and public places welcome the Exhibit.

-1998- Silent Witness March in Washington was a continuation of the awareness project of Silent Witness Exhibit.
-Silent Witness representatives from every state came to the March to honor victims of domestic violence.
+1998- Silent Witness March in Washington brought together Exhibits from every state to demand resources to eliminate domestic violence.
 Seminars followed the day after the March, providing education on how to help victims of domestic abuse.
-Court Watch was one of the recommendations that came out of this project.
-Cindy Wolfson worked hard during the last year of her presidency to organize NCJW Court Watch in Evanston, IL.
+Court Watch was touted as the best way to combat domestic violence back at home.

 1998– NCJW Chicago and North Shore merged into NCJW CNS

 1998-Began the Women and Gender Studies Program at Tel Aviv University, the only one in the Middle East.
 Graduate degrees programs have been added.